theo-armour/pages/13-technology-applied-sciences/computing-ai-artificial-intelligence/0-ai-journal.md

 * Go to online OneDrive and upload new folder
 * Share with uHale app

+## 2024-10-29

+Bambi, Thumper and Flower (skunk) and all their friends trick or treating in the forest dressed in Halloween costumes

 ## 2024-10-26

 A group of fashionable mature men sitting together at a table at "Les Deaux Magots", cafe on the Boulevard St Germain in Paris.
 After a while, the men change into robots